andrew/ultimate-awesome/README.md

 - [awesome-computational-mathematics](https://github.com/brandonhimpfen/awesome-computational-mathematics) - A curated list of tools, frameworks, libraries, and educational resources for computational mathematics.
 - [awesome-github-actions](https://github.com/brandonhimpfen/awesome-github-actions) - A curated list of high-quality resources, actions, tools, and workflows for GitHub Actions.
 - [awesome-headless-cms](https://github.com/brandonhimpfen/awesome-headless-cms) - A curated list of awesome Headless CMS platforms, tools, resources, and guides for decoupled content management.
-- [awesome-internet-freedom](https://github.com/brandonhimpfen/awesome-internet-freedom) - A curated list of tools, platforms, organizations, and resources that support free, open, and secure access to the internet.
 - [awesome-kotlin](https://github.com/brandonhimpfen/awesome-kotlin) - A curated list of tools, libraries, frameworks, and resources for Kotlin.
-- [awesome-malware-analysis](https://github.com/brandonhimpfen/awesome-malware-analysis) - A curated list of tools, resources, labs, and communities for analyzing, dissecting, and understanding malicious software.
 - [awesome-multimodal-ai](https://github.com/brandonhimpfen/awesome-multimodal-ai) - A curated list of models, tools, libraries, datasets, and resources for multimodal AI.
 - [awesome-open-governance](https://github.com/brandonhimpfen/awesome-open-governance) - Projects, platforms, and APIs for transparency, civic tech, and global governance.
 - [awesome-quantum-programming-frameworks](https://github.com/brandonhimpfen/awesome-quantum-programming-frameworks) - A curated list of frameworks, tools, libraries, and resources for quantum programming.